 The chart below portrays the share of selected retail trade businesses within each geography.
 Approximately 35 percent all retail businesses within West Conshohocken are characteristic of dining and/or drinking establishments - a share higher than those found within the PMA and Montgomery County (approximately 29 and 27 percent, respectively).
 Conversely, just under three percent of all retail businesses within the Borough are characteristic of health and personal care stores (e.g., CVS, Walgreens, Rite Aid, etc.) - a share which is far lower than those found within the PMA and Montgomery County (both approximately seven percent).
-This lower share of health and personal care stores within the borough is likely owing to the fact that such stores require sufficient land area to accommodate patron parking and, more often than not, drive through service.
+This lower share of health and personal care stores within the stores require sufficient land area to accommodate patron parking and, more often than not, drive through service.